enpage/enpage/docs/guides/templates/multipages.md

 You can also use those **optional** attributes to customize the animations:
-- `data-animation-appear-duration`: The duration of the appear animation. (overrides the default duration)
+- `ep-animation-appear-duration`: The duration of the appear animation. (overrides the default duration)
-- `data-animation-disappear-duration`: The duration of the disappear animation. (overrides the default duration)
+- `ep-animation-disappear-duration`: The duration of the disappear animation. (overrides the default duration)
-- `data-animation-appear-delay`: The delay of the appear animation. (default is no delay)
+- `ep-animation-appear-delay`: The delay of the appear animation. (default is no delay)
-- `data-animation-disappear-delay`: The delay of the disappear animation. (default is no delay)
+- `ep-animation-disappear-delay`: The delay of the disappear animation. (default is no delay)